Vroom’s Expectancy Theory

 Victor Vroom’s Expectancy Theory implies that people change their level of effort according to the value they place on the rewards they receive from the effort and how much effort is required to achieve the reward.
 Useful when you are measuring productivity.

-Feel free to request the templates email@example.com.
+Watch the video for background information about the 9 Pricing Strategies, feel free to request the templates email@example.com.
 I am happy to share.

 1. Consider the performance cycle and how you as a owner/manager recognises and rewards your employees.